Rohit Varma: Career

 In September 2012, Varma was appointed chair of the Department of Ophthalmology and Visual Sciences and associate dean for strategic planning at the University of Illinois College of Medicine.
 He spent two years at the Illinois Eye and Ear Infirmary and then returned to Keck School of Medicine of USC as chair of the Department of Ophthalmology and director of the USC Eye Institute.
 In 2014, he helped develop the Xen implant.
 The collagen-derived gelatin stent was a development on traditional glaucoma surgery, as it is said to be less invasive.

 In February 2016, he was elected president of the clinical chairs of the Keck School of Medicine, succeeding John Niparko.
 In March 2016, Varma was named interim dean of the Keck School of Medicine of USC when Carmen Puliafito, who had been dean since 2007, resigned after reports were published regarding his use of methamphetamine.
 In November 2016, Varma was named dean.
 While dean, Varma launched an international expansion project.
 The Keck School obtained more than $140 million in National Institutes of Health grants during his tenure.

 In October 2017 Varma stepped down as dean to join the faculty at USC after sexual harassment claims against him were uncovered.
 In July 2018, it was announced that Varma had joined the Board of Directors at Illusio, a medical software company bringing augmented reality technology into plastic surgery.
-With his experience working within academia and medicine, Varma will help Illusio expand to academic medical centers and community hospitals.

 In October 2018, the Hollywood Presbyterian Medical Center announced Varma as the founding director of the Southern California Eyecare and Vision Research Institute (SCEVRI).